sainarasimha37/Improved-Brain-Lesion-Segmentation/README.md

 ## Repository Contents
 - /UNet: Contains the U-Net  model code and architecture.
 - /DeepLabV3: Contains the DeepLabV3 model code and architecture.
-- /results: Contains tables and graphs depicting the models' performance.

 ## Accessing the Dataset and Models:
 The dataset and the trained models are available for download from the following Google Drive location: